nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 * The `EVENT_TYPE` have to be either personal, zoom or timetable.
 * Scheduler will prompt you to type your notes
+> **Warning!**
+>
+> The event index keyed in have to be valid so that note can be viewed for the specified event index.

 Example of usage:

 `view personal; 1 `